VowpalWabbit/coba/README.md

 # Coba

+### What is it?

-An agile, collaborative benchmarking framework for contextual bandit research.
+ Coba is a powerful benchmarking framework built specifically for research of contextual bandit algorithms.

 ### How do you benchmark?